tiger1991223/mcp-server-azure-devops/docs/tools/search.md

 - When `includeContent` is true, the tool makes additional API calls to fetch the full content of each file in the search results.
 - The search API supports a variety of search syntax, including wildcards, exact phrases, and boolean operators.
 See the [Azure DevOps Search documentation](https://learn.microsoft.com/en-us/azure/devops/project/search/get-started-search?view=azure-devops) for more information.
 - The `CodeElement` filter allows you to filter by code element types such as `function`, `class`, `method`, `property`, `variable`, `comment`, etc.
+- When `projectId` is not provided, the search will be performed across all projects in the organization, which can be useful for finding examples of specific code patterns or libraries used across the organization.